hmcts/cmc-claim-store/README.md

 Plugin setup for other IDE's are available on [https://projectlombok.org/setup/overview]

 #### JsonMappingException when running tests in your IDE
-Add the `-parameters` setting to your compiler arguments in your IDE (Make sure you recompile your code after) This is because we use a feature of jackson for automatically deserialising based on the constructor For more info see: https://github.com/FasterXML/jackson-modules-java8/blob/a0d102fa0aea5c2fc327250868e1c1f6d523856d/parameter-names/README.md
+Add the `-parameters` setting to your compiler arguments in your IDE (Make sure you recompile your code after).
+This is because we use a feature of jackson for automatically deserialising based on the constructor.
+For more info see: https://github.com/FasterXML/jackson-modules-java8/blob/a0d102fa0aea5c2fc327250868e1c1f6d523856d/parameter-names/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.